kinotto/angular-skitter/README.md

 ## Bower Install

-`bower install skitter --save`

 `bower install angular-skitter --save`

 ## Dependencies

-`angular-skitter` ha come dipendenze jQuery, jQuery.easing e Angular.
+`angular-skitter` depends on: jQuery, jQuery.easing .

 ## Usage

+Use angular skitter is easy as it seems

+just decorate your html with the directive passing an option object that represents the configuration applied to the gallery and you're ready to go.

-Abbiamo predisposto una direttiva per includere facilmente la gallery `<ng-skitter items="photos" options="skitterOption">`.
+ `<ng-skitter items="photos" options="skitterOption">`.
 I due principali custom attribute sono `items` e `options`

-Items definisce la la base dati per la gallery, per esempio:
+Below is a valid options, only src is required for each slide, the others are optional

 <pre>$scope.photos = [
     {